meltyourface/blank/posts/Graveyard-plants/Graveyard-Plants-Yew-Datura-Belladonna-and-Their-Esoteric-Uses/index.md

 Harvesting and Preparation: Datura should be conscientiously and respectfully gathered in the full moon's light, communing with the plant to request its cooperation.
 To prepare the plant for use, dry the leaves or flowers carefully away from sunlight, placing the desiccated components in a dark and cool environment for storage.

-Precautions: Datura possesses a highly potent psychoactive nature and should be treated with the utmost caution.
+**Precautions**: Datura possesses a highly potent psychoactive nature and should be treated with the utmost caution.
 Ingestion or excessive contact with the skin can lead to harmful effects.
 Furthermore, pregnant or nursing individuals must never handle or use Datura in any form.

 ### Section 3.3: Belladonna (Atropa belladonna)